svirant/DonutDongle/README.md

 ----------------

-#### The following is from the .ino file itself.
-Refer to it directly for all Advanced Options and comments.
+The following is from the .ino file itself.
+Refer to it directly for all **Advanced Options**.
 ```
 /*
 ////////////////////